wix-incubator/bazelizer/README.md

 Someone can call it a **dirty hack**, but we know the truths ;)

 This tool represents overall maven project as one Bazel's target.
-In this whey you can isolate all your maven stuff as one unit (_if desired, put everything that is not specific to the maven into Bazel_) and integrate it into  Bazel environment.
+In this way you can isolate all your maven stuff as one unit (_if desired, put everything that is not specific to the maven into Bazel_) and integrate it into  Bazel environment.
 Use bazel deps, depends on bazel target and event doing it efficiently.

 ***

-##### Take a look on example project [here](tests/integration/README.md)
+##### Take a look on example project [here](tests/e2e/mvn-lib/BUILD)

 ![Alt text](assets/ci.png?raw=true | width=350)